ysaito2/blog/Interests.markdown

 - Con:
     - way to monetize the business is unclear

+&nbsp;

 ## AR+VR+metaverse - unreal engine
 - another rising platform, a lot of developments happening now like development of a new programming language
 - cool platform to build something on
 - even though it was fun, I realized fiddling around with game engines is too tedious for me!
+- pro
+    - fun to play around with
+- con
+    - don't see a huge social impact
+    - pretty tedious

+&nbsp;

 ## space exploration - spacex
 - starship development progress should be followed closely